 The following table shows the valuation banding and the corresponding amount of tax due.
 Of course, this is an annual tax not just a one-off!

 In terms of timing, ATED is due on 30 April if the property was held on 1 April.
 The return can only be submitted during this time period – you can not do it early!

 Other key timings are, if the property was acquired after 1 April, the investor must pay ATED within 30 days of the purchase date.

 If the property is a “new build” it must be paid within 90 days of the earliest of either its first occupation or when it first becomes a dwelling for Council Tax purposes.

-Unfortunately, many people who invest in residential property are unaware of ATED, whilst others are not sure what to do because it’s not always straightforward.
-The trouble is that if you don’t complete and send HMRC an ATED return or you do and it’s late, you’ll be charged a penalty and possibly interest.
+Unfortunately, many people who invest in residential property are unaware of ATED.
+Whilst others are not sure what to do because it’s not always straightforward.
+The trouble is that if you don’t complete and send HMRC an ATED return or you do and it’s late, you will be charged a penalty and possibly interest.
 This is even if you’ve been able to claim reliefs and there is no tax to pay.
 Furthermore, if you own multiple dwellings a return for each of them may be due.

 Our advice is speak to an adviser to establish if you fall into this regime or not.
-The lowering of the valuation bandings and rising values of residential property in general will mean that many people will have fallen into it without realising, and it’s better to be on the safe side than not.
+The lowering of the valuation bandings and rising values of residential property in general will mean that many people will have fallen into it without realising.
+It’s better to be on the safe side than not.

 Jo is a tax partner.
 She joined Wise & Co in 2002 and qualified as a chartered tax adviser in 2005.
 Her role has developed over the years and she combines a highly technical knowledge of taxation legislation with a practical and commercial approach to problem solving.
 She regularly advises on the tax aspects of business restructures, mergers and demergers, research and development claims, and the implementation of share option schemes.